“‘It just feels like…’ her voice small. ‘Sometimes it just feels like I’m faking.’

 Author: Emma Mills

-Age Group & Genre(s): Coming of Age, Contemporary, LGBTQ+, Romance, Young Adult
+Age Group & Genre(s): Coming of Age, Contemporary, LGBTQAI+, Romance, Young Adult

 Point of View: First Person

 Publisher: Henry Holt and Company (Owlcrate Exclusive Cover)

 A contemporary novel about a girl whose high school production of A Midsummer Night’s Dream leads her to new friends—and maybe even new love.